moloy900/toolesy/pages/Calculator/confidence-interval-calculator.md

       <li><strong>Business Analysts:</strong> Forecast sales, market share, and customer behavior</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is a confidence interval?</strong><br>
+    <p><strong>What is a confidence interval?</strong><br>
-      A: A confidence interval is a range of values that likely contains the true population parameter with a specified level of confidence.
+      A confidence interval is a range of values that likely contains the true population parameter with a specified level of confidence.
 A 95% confidence interval means that if we repeated the sampling process many times, 95% of the intervals would contain the true parameter.</p>

-    <p><strong>Q: When should I use Z-distribution vs T-distribution?</strong><br>
+    <p><strong>When should I use Z-distribution vs T-distribution?</strong><br>
-      A: Use Z-distribution when the population standard deviation is known or when sample size is large (n > 30).
+      Use Z-distribution when the population standard deviation is known or when sample size is large (n > 30).
 Use T-distribution when population standard deviation is unknown and sample size is small (n ≤ 30).</p>

-    <p><strong>Q: How does sample size affect the confidence interval?</strong><br>
+    <p><strong>How does sample size affect the confidence interval?</strong><br>
-      A: Larger sample sizes result in narrower confidence intervals, providing more precise estimates of the population parameter.</p>
+      Larger sample sizes result in narrower confidence intervals, providing more precise estimates of the population parameter.</p>

-    <p><strong>Q: What's the difference between confidence level and confidence interval?</strong><br>
+    <p><strong>What's the difference between confidence level and confidence interval?</strong><br>
-      A: Confidence level (e.g., 95%) is the probability that the interval contains the true parameter.
+      Confidence level (e.g., 95%) is the probability that the interval contains the true parameter.
 Confidence interval is the actual range of values (e.g., [45, 55]).</p>

-    <p><strong>Q: Can I use this calculator for medical or critical research?</strong><br>
+    <p><strong>Can I use this calculator for medical or critical research?</strong><br>
-      A: While this calculator provides accurate statistical results, always consult with a statistician for critical research applications.</p>
+      While this calculator provides accurate statistical results, always consult with a statistician for critical research applications.</p>

     <h3>Why Choose Our Confidence Interval Calculator?</h3>
     <p>Our <strong>online confidence interval calculator</strong> stands out for its comprehensive features, accuracy, and educational value.
 Unlike basic calculators that provide simple results, ours shows detailed step-by-step calculations, visual representations of confidence intervals, and multiple calculation methods.
 The tool handles various statistical scenarios including means, proportions, variances, and raw data analysis.
 All calculations happen locally in your browser, ensuring your data privacy and enabling offline use once the page is loaded.</p>